Back

 CURRENT RESEARCH & USE

-Fishermen in various countries and fisheries are required to apply SHR protocols when fishing, including the western and central Pacific purse seine tuna fishery.
 No official trials for the safe handling of caught seabirds have been conducted to-date but it is recommended that SHR techniques should be implemented wherever possible.
-Handling and release guidelines are recommended in order to promote practices that keep fishing crews safe and increase the chances of survival of bycaught species.

-In the UK, the Scottish Entanglement Alliance has been working with the Scottish Creel Fishermen’s Federation to identify ways to reduce the risk on entanglement of large marine animals (specifically basking sharks, whales, and leatherback turtles).
+In the UK, the Scottish Entanglement Alliance has been working with the Scottish Creel Fishermen’s Federation to identify ways to reduce the risk of entanglement of large marine animals (specifically basking sharks, whales, and leatherback turtles).
 They have produced guidance to fishermen to raise awareness and improve understanding of entanglement, and what to do when an entanglement happens.

-This page was last updated on 20.12.22.
+This page was last updated on 23.05.24.

 Interested in how this and other measures could mitigate bycatch in your fishery?
 Get in touch with us to collaborate or take part in a study.